victoria-carvalho-02/mysqlpython/README.md

             ii.
 It should be the default path iii.
 Now let’s make a directory to store the python code which we are going to perform in this course $mkdir mysqlpython iv.
 Go to the path where mysqlpython is by using cd /c/mysqlpython (Note – use clear to clear the terminal/bash)
           b.
-Install the connector by using the command (in order to connect python with sql later)
+Install the connector by using the command (in order to connect python with sql later
-                    a.
+             i.
 1st command that mostly works –
-                      i. pip install mysql-connector
+                      a. pip install mysql-connector
-                      ii. if "Successful" no need to download 2 or 3
+                      b. if "Successful" no need to download 2 or 3

-                    b.
+             ii.
 2nd command in case 1st doesn’t work
-                      i.
+                      a.
 Pip install mysql-connector-python

-                    c.
+             iii.
 3rd command in case 2nd doesn’t download or work
-                      i.
+                      a.
 Pip install mysql-connector-python-rf

 ##### 7. Connect to DB in python - Let's code!
 Check the database.py file